snimu/blog/contents/tokens-advantages-and-disadvantages/article.md

 # Tokens vs. Bytes

-Compared to bytes, tokens have two **advantages**: 1) they lead to shorter sequence lengths; 2) their embeddings contain trainset-wide statistics on the specific combination of bytes that they consist of.
-They also have two **disadvantages**: 1) they are poorly legible; 2) they encourage memorization.
+Compared to bytes, tokens have two **advantages**: 1) They lead to shorter sequence lengths; 2) Their embeddings contain trainset-wide statistics on the specific combination of bytes that they consist of.
+They also have two **disadvantages**: 1) They are poorly legible; 2) They encourage memorization.

 ## Advantages